DAS Humanitarian Action

 - Identify the trends and dilemmas for the future humanitarian action

-Professional from other sectors wishing to deepen his understanding of the contemporary humanitarian system
+Professional from other sectors who wishes to deepen his understanding of the contemporary humanitarian action

 - History of Humanitarianism

 - Legal Framework of Humanitarian Action

 - Health in Humanitarian Emergencies

 - From Emergency to Development?

 - Anthropology and Intercultural Approach in Humanitarian Action